St Chad's Church, Shrewsbury: Old St Chad's on the earlier site

+The current church building

 Scottish architect George Steuart was commissioned to build a new church.
 He submitted four design proposals, three of which followed a circular plan.
 Round or oval churches were briefly in vogue during the latter decades of the 18th century, due to the influence of French neo-classicism.
 Steuart "strenuously recommended" one of his round designs in particular, but the local planning committee insisted on an oblong church.

 This having been decided, the committee's next task was to find a site for the new church, and Steuart was asked to provide a sketch of his design to help fix the location.
 He provided a sketch of a round church, a fact which went unnoticed or unmentioned by the committee.
 After a site had been chosen in the Quarry, Steuart submitted his working drawings, which also exhibited a round design.
 When the committee objected, he told them that he had assumed from their silence that they approved of the plan, and that he required to be paid for the work done before he would submit a new set of drawings.
 By this time, the planning process had been so hampered by argument and delay that the committee thought it preferable to simply go ahead with the round design.

 The foundation stone was laid on St Chad's day, 2 March 1790.
 The church was built of white Grinshill stone.
 The building work was supervised by John Simpson (who later worked on several projects with Thomas Telford, including the Pontcysyllte Aqueduct).
 Internally, the gallery was supported by slender cast iron pillars, an early example of cast iron used for this purpose; they were made by William Hazledine, a pioneering ironmaster who had a foundry in Shrewsbury.
 (There are memorials to Simpson and Hazledine on either side of the sanctuary arch of the church.)

 The church was opened on 19 August 1792.
+Charles Darwin was baptised at the church on 15 November 1809.

 The sanctuary window is a copy in stained glass of a triptych by Rubens in Antwerp Cathedral; it was made in the 1840s by David Evans, a local stained glass artist.
 The original pulpit, which obscured the altar, was removed in 1888; it was replaced by a copper and brass pulpit in Arts and Crafts style, placed to one side and giving a clearer view of the Sanctuary.

 The entrance hall has many memorials relating to the 53rd Regiment of Foot, and its successor regiment the King's Shropshire Light Infantry (KSLI) including: